ec-europa/europa-component-library/docs/Migrating-v5.md

 Twig templates have been updated to deliver the new markup for the icon, so this is mostly transparent, except for a few new parameters:

-- `family`, to specify the icon family when needed (social media and flags currently)
+- `family`, to specify the icon family when needed.
+By default, all the ECL icons are in the `ecl` family.
+Other families are `social media` and `flags`
 - `style`, if the icon has to be displayed in a specific style (primary, inverted, ...).
 This is only used for social media currently

 If you don't use the templates, this would have to be done manually:

-- keep the existing ECL classes, and append the Webtools classes (name, family, style).
+- keep the existing ECL classes, and prepend the Webtools classes (name, family, style).
 Pay extra attention to the social networks and flags, needing a family and possibly a style

   Examples:
   - `ecl-icon ecl-icon--s ecl-icon--plus ecl-accordion__toggle-icon` (v4) should become `wt-icon--plus ecl-icon ecl-icon--s ecl-icon--plus ecl-accordion__toggle-icon`